JosephJackels/OS-Projects/README.md

 ![Example Output - null pointer exception](VirtualMemory/ExOutputNullPointer.png)

+This image simply shows a succesful dereference of a location that is within address space - 4096 or 0x1000, followed by the result of attempting a dereference of a location outside of address space - 4095 or 0x0FFF.

 #### Part 2 - Stack relocation

 This part of the project was completed by: